 This Opera masterpiece starts with a new kind of development in a chord progression that later changed the Romantic era music and caused the riots of modern music.
-This piece is based on Wagner’s theory of “gesamtkunstwerk” which can be translated to all-inclusive artworks, meaning a work of art that needs all the feelings of the audience to be focused on it.
-Opposite of the Ambient music that has started by Erik Satie in the same years.
+Although before Wagner we can hear the same melodic texture in Berlioz's "Faust" and also some of Liszt's musical pieces, still the grand gesture of this opera gained more attraction from audiences and composers around the world and therefore was more influential.
+This piece is based on Wagner’s theory of “gesamtkunstwerk” which can be translated into all-inclusive artworks, meaning an artwork that contains all the emotional spectrum that can be perceived by the audience. this piece is the opposite of the Ambient music that has started by Erik Satie in the same years.

 8- The Year 1913: The Rite of Spring by Igor Stravinsky.

-The primer of this masterpiece Ballet caused a riot in the audience, they even tried to burn the saloon over this piece.
+The premiere of this masterpiece Ballet caused a riot in the audience, they even tried to burn the saloon over this piece.
 What Wagner started in his Operas, finished by Stravinsky’s Rite of Spring.
 This piece along with other masterpieces by Arnold Schoenberg marked the death of the tonal system in music theory.
-Though later on in post-modern and contemporary music, composers went back to tonality, the modern era is known as then the tonality died.
-And this piece was one of the most important and first examples of it.
+Though later on in post-modern and contemporary music, composers went back to tonality, modern era music tried to avoid tonality as much as possible.
+This piece is one of the most important and first examples of avoiding tonal music.

 9- The Year 1917: Songs “Livery Stable Blues” and “One Step” by Dixieland Jass Band.